-DAML is organized in packages and modules.
-A DAML project is specified using a single daml.yaml file, and compiles into a package.
-Each DAML file within a project becomes a DAML module.
-You can start a new project with a skeleton structure using daml new project name in the terminal.
+DAML is organized in projects, packages and modules.
+A DAML project is specified using a single daml.yaml file, and compiles into a package in DAML's intermediate language, or bytecode equivalent, DAML-LF.
+Each DAML file within a project becomes a DAML module, which is a bit like a names-